 What is a bone spur?

 The body creates bone spurs in an attempt to provide the spine with extra stability and support.
 These smooth growths are actually extensions of the body’s natural bone structure and can occur anywhere in the body, including the vertebrae.
 Vertebrae are the bone structures that house the spinal cord and contribute to our ability to bend, twist and move our necks and backs freely.
-Over time, some anatomical elements of the spine can begin to deteriorate as a result of supporting extensive movement.
-This may lead to any number of spinal conditions, including degenerative disc disease and osteoarthritis, among others, as well as to the development of bone spurs.
+Over time, some anatomical elements of the spine can begin to deteriorate as a result of supporting this extensive movement.
+This may lead to any number of spinal conditions, including degenerative disc disease and osteoarthritis, as well as the development of bone spurs.

-What are some of the noninvasive treatments?
+What are some noninvasive bone spur treatments?

-- Non-steroidal anti-inflammatory drugs (NSAIDs)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs)

 - Physical therapy

-- Hot/cold therapy
+- Hot and cold therapy

 - Posture modification techniques

-Will I need surgery?
+Will I need bone spur surgery?